kfilanowski/Pages-TestV2/src/assets/Malon's Marvelous Misadventures/Icon Usage Guide.md

 You now know everything you need to add beautiful icons to your notes.
 Remember:

 1. Add `icon: GiIconName` to your frontmatter
-2. Save the file and let your developer friend know
+2. Save, commit, and push to GitHub
+3. Wait a minute for automatic deployment
-3. Refresh the page and enjoy your icons!
+4. Refresh the page and enjoy your icons!

+The system handles everything automatically - no need to bother anyone! ✨

-Happy writing! ✨
+Happy writing! 🎨